perseusEngineering/candidate-coding-challenges/backend-challenges/user-service/README.md

 ### Challenge: User service
-The objective is to implement a rest-service which is able to:
+The objective of this exercise is to implement a rest-service which is able to:

-* create new user with contact data
+- Create new user with contact data
-* return user by id
+- Return user by id
-* return user by name
+- Return user by name
-* add additional mail/phone data
+- Add additional mail/phone data
-* update existing mail/phone data
+- Update existing mail/phone data
-* delete user
+- Delete user

 The data objects are defined as followed:
 ```